 It also stimulates the brain to release other types of chemicals and hormones in our bodies that transmit signals between different types of cells, including those in our immune system.

-long term effects that can last for months after a series of treatments.
+And, it has been proven to have long term effects that can last for months after a series of treatments.

 I used acupuncture weekly for 3 years to deal with the intensity of my migraine episodes and it worked quite well.
 I highly recommend trying acupuncture if you have not already.
 It has many beneficial effects for you to better manage life with migraines.

 Click here for the routine I recommend - Migraine Pressure Point Routine for Migraine Relief.